tarwn/lessthandot-hugo/blogs/content/posts/2016-06-21-testing-sql-server-with-an-application.md

 Now you need a database.
 AdventureWorks is an old standby, but there is a new test database available, WideWorldImporters!
 And it’s on GitHub!
 This is exciting.
 Download from <https://github.com/Microsoft/sql-server-samples/releases/tag/wide-world-importers-v1.0>.
 Restore the database into your SQL Server 2016 instance.

 Then you need proper security for your database.
 Don’t run all demos as sa or as your own sysadmin-level account.
-That isn’t the real world, and not how users will access an application (or, it shouldn&#8217;t be).
+That isn’t the real world, and not how users will access an application (or, it shouldn't be).
 Add a Windows user if you can; I had to use SQL authentication for mine.
 I created a login named PurchaseOrdersApp.
 At the server level, permissions are public.
 At the database level, I granted db\_datareader and db\_datawriter.

 <div id='gallery-2' class='gallery galleryid-4555 gallery-columns-2 gallery-size-thumbnail'>
   <dl class='gallery-item'>